Robocup-Lyontech/Robocup-Lyontech.github.io/_posts/2019-11-19-Internship.md

 You will compete with/against world **top-level** teams, work on **most recent technologies**, learn thousands of different things, and in the same time you will not really know if you are playing or working !

 ## Internship topic details
-Depending on your skills, we have different robot features on which you can work on:
+### Internship 1 : Human-robot interface for robocup scenarios
+- OPL :
+  - Full hardware implementation of the tablet and the speech recogition on the robot.
+- OPL and if possible SSPL :
-- Human-robot interface : Tablet (web languages) + **Speech recognition** and dialog capacity
+  - Develop **Speech recognition** and dialog capacity
+  - End the work done on the tablet (mainly javascript) SSPL & OPL:
+  - Ensure scenarios compatibility on the two plateforms
+  - Collaborate to the "Clean up" and "Receptionist" scenarios which will be your test case on the 2 robots

-- Ojects management in scenarios like "Clean up" (the floor)
+### Internship 2 : Ojects management and application to the "Clean Up" (the floor) robocup scenario
-  - Detecting objects (**deeplearning**), 3D localisation, Objets taxonomy
+- For OPL and SSPL : Detecting objects (**deeplearning**), 3D localisation for pointing and grasping, Objets taxonomy
-  - Grasping objects with motion strategies adapted to each objects
+- For OPL only : Grasping objects with motion strategies adapted to each objects
-- ...
+- "Clean up" scenarios : Develop and test the "Clean Up" scenario on the 2 robots.
+First without grasping for the 2 robots.
+Then with grasping for OPL

 ## When and where ?
 The internship starts in February 2020 and ends in July 2020.
 Depending on the topic, the student will work either in CPE Lyon or in CITI-Lab.
 The 20th to the 28th of June we whole team will be at the competition in Bordeaux.